 The one-year expiry rule for DBS points accrued on this card is a shame, and definitely something to keep on top of.
-Remember once you transfer into KrisFlyer your miles will then only be valid for a further three years.
+It means you’ll have to transfer to miles at least once per year.
+Remember once you transfer into KrisFlyer, your miles will then only be valid for a further three years.

-DBS Points also only convert into three useful frequent flyer programmes, a relatively limited list when compared to Citi cards for example (check who converts where in our table here).
+DBS Points also only convert into three useful frequent flyer programmes, a relatively limited list when compared to Citi cards for example (check which banks convert where in our table here).

-Overall though, provided you have a decent monthly online retail spend (increasingly useful in these COVID-19 times), this is definitely one to consider.
+Overall though, provided you have a decent monthly online retail spend, this is definitely one to consider.